hnine999/CAID-tools/Tutorial/Tutorial.md

 ![CAID Modify Eval Obs Avoidance Py File Push](Images/CAIDModifyEvalObsAvoidancePyFilePush.png "CAID Modify Eval Obs Avoidance Py File Push")

-In the resulting pop-up menu, select the `eval-scripts` repository:
+In the resulting sub-window, select the `eval-scripts` repository:

 ![CAID Modify Eval Obs Avoidance Py File Choose A Repository](Images/CAIDModifyEvalObsAvoidancePyFileChooseARepository.png "CAID Modify Eval Obs Avoidance Py File Choose A Repository")

 Again, a thin blue line will appear above the `Message` textbox for a few seconds.
 Once it is no longer visible, the push is complete.

+> NOTE:  A small sub-window may appear at the lower right corner of the browser that reads:
+> ```
+> Would you like the Theia IDE to periodically run "git fetch"?
+> ```
+> Just click "No" in this sub-window

 ##### Bringing the Resources into Synchrony